INFORMATION REQUIRED *

 CALL US 24/7 (702) 333-7777

-A Las Vegas truck accident lawyer can help bring a peace of mind after being involved truck accident.
+Our Las Vegas truck accident lawyers can help bring a peace of mind after being involved in a semi truck accident.
 Even if your injuries don’t seem serious, you may still have damages that can take a toll on your life.
-For example, car repair bills, back injuries that appear days or weeks after an accident.
-No matter what type of truck accident you were involved in, you may be eligible for financial recovery.
-In the past, truck accident victims had limited claim options.
+For example, car repair bills, back injuries that appear days or weeks after a vehicle accident.
+No matter what type of truck crash you were involved in, you may be eligible for financial recovery.
+In the past, semi truck accident injury victims had limited claim options.
 Trucking companies often avoided liability by leasing their trucks and hiring independent contractors instead of employees.
 Today, however, the FMCSA holds motor carrier companies legally responsible for accidents involving their fleet vehicles.
 Victims may be able to receive compensation through the company’s insurer or with a personal injury lawsuit.

-The aftermath of a commercial truck accident can be extremely expensive for victims.
+The aftermath of a commercial truck accident or a semi truck crash, can be extremely expensive for victims.
 Most trucking accidents cost thousands of dollars in medical bills, property repairs and other damages.
 Considering hiring a lawyer after a truck accident could make you feel financially overwhelmed.
 Luckily, many firms – including Claggett & Sykes Law Firm – work on a contingency fee basis.
-Contingency fees mean you do not have to worry as much about what a truck accident attorney charges.
+Contingency fees mean you do not have to worry as much about what a Las Vegas truck accident attorney charges.
 You will pay $0 upfront and $0 out of pocket, no matter what.

 A contingency-fee basis means an attorney’s fees are dependent upon the lawyer winning the case.
 The client takes on 0% of the risk of litigation.
 If the lawyer fails to obtain a financial award, the client will not owe anything in legal fees for work completed on the case.
 A contingency fee basis has benefits for both parties.
 The client can receive legal representation without worrying about how to afford an attorney, and the attorney has the motivation to work harder to achieve maximum results.
 If the lawyer loses the case, he or she does not receive payment.